python-botogram/botogram/docs/unavailable-chats.rst

 * **account_deleted**: the user deleted his account, so you won't be able to send messages to him anymore.

-* **not_contacted**: the user hasn't contacted your bot directly yet.
-If the user is in a group chat try to tell him to start your bot!

 * **chat_moved**: the chat was moved to a new ID.
 This currently happens if the group was converted into a supergroup.